 Uttering poetic metaphors in the classic Japanese of Saiyo Hoshi, Fujiwara no Tadamichi, and several other ancient poets, and set to music by Toru Takemitsu and Peter Gilbert, the chameleonic group adjusts its sound, making it edgier, adding more vibrato now and then, while navigating all along much of the tonally vague yet hauntingly compelling music.

-The scholarly program notes, the accompanying translations, the classy packaging, and the impeccable engineering by Dan Merceruio make Impermanence deserving of permanence in the library of any collector interested in vocal music off the beaten path.
+The scholarly program notes, the accompanying translations, the classy packaging, the impeccable engineering by Daniel Shores, and the overall production by Dan Merceruio make Impermanence deserving of permanence in the library of any collector interested in vocal music off the beaten path.

 Rafael de Acha